What is emotional intelligence?

 - Valence: Is the experience good or bad?
 Does it have individual goodness and badness in it?

 - Excitation/Inhibition & Arousal: Did you feel like holding back your emotion or was it already thwarted unintentionally (inhibition)?
-Did you feel a push to amplify the emotion (excitation)?
+Did you feel a push with the emotion (excitation)?
 Arousal indicates being physically and mentally charged up.
+Some emotions are high arousal like agitation and some are low arousal like calmness.

 Having answers to these questions is a great way to become emotionally self-aware.
 Understanding these characteristics can improve your base-line emotional literacy – a necessary component.